SupertigerDev/active-window-listener/README.md

 # Active Window Listener
 Listen to active windows by specifying them

-This will be used in Nertivia in the future to show playing status and more!
+This will be used in https://nertivia.tk (My chat web app project) in the future to show playing status and more!

 ## Usage
 ```js